AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `edit_appointment a:APPOINTMENTID [ic:NRIC] [dt:APPOINTMENTDATE] [d:APPOINTMENTDETAILS]`

 * Edits the appointment at the specified `a:`.
 The appointment id refers to the id number shown in the displayed appointment list.
-The appointment **must be positive, alphanumeric and 6 characters** …​
+The appointment id **must be positive, alphanumeric and 6 characters** …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.